Caitlin Clark effect: Economic impact

 The Common Sense Institute Iowa, an economic research organization, estimated in March 2024 that the Caitlin Clark effect increased Iowa's gross domestic product by between $14.4 million and $52.3 million, while generating about $82.5 million in consumer spending.
 On the same day of the 2024 WNBA draft, Clark's Indiana Fever jersey sold out in less than an hour.
 During the year's first semester, Clark's jersey was not only the best-selling of the WNBA, but the second of all North American basketball after Stephen Curry of the NBA.

 After the 2024 season, Ryan Brewer, a finance professor at Indiana University Columbus and a specialist on valuation, determined that Clark's presence was responsible for more than 25% of the WNBA's revenue in that season, including attendance, TV, and merchandise sales.
 He also determined that Clark's overall economic impact on the city of Indianapolis was $36.5 million, dwarfing Hicks' preseason estimate of $2.4 million.
 Brewer told The Indianapolis Star, "The numbers are so staggering.
 They don't even seem real."

 Shortly after the start of the 2025 season, Brewer told NBC News that Clark's presence had increased the overall value of the WNBA to a minimum of $875 million, with the potential for a value of over $1 billion.
 In June 2025, Travonne Edwards, a JD Finish Line strategist, reported that the Indiana Fever team store was audited due to the significant increase in sales in 2024.
-Later that same month, Forbes released a list of the most valuable WNBA franchises wherein the Fever was named second (behind New York Liberty, the 2024 champions) with an estimated value of $370 million which was credited in part to Clark's popularity.
+Later that same month, Forbes released a list of the most valuable WNBA franchises wherein the Fever was named second (behind the New York Liberty, the 2024 champions) with an estimated value of $370 million which was credited in part to Clark's popularity.
 Forbes also reported that the Fever led the WNBA in revenue with an estimated $32 million in 2024 while also "becoming the most followed women’s basketball team online."